ssenmosip/mosip-temp-documentation/Tester-Documentation.md

 A progressively evolving test approach is being adopted in both cases.
 1. Manual Testing starts with module level functional coverage followed by --> integration across modules --> End to end workflow testing
 2. Automation Testing starts with the fundamental building blocks like APIs, and grows up the stack.
-a.
-Individual API verification is followed by --> API Integration testing --> integration across modules --> End to end workflow testing
+* Individual API verification is followed by --> API Integration testing --> integration across modules --> End to end workflow testing

 ## 2.1 API Testing
 API testing will be carried out in 2 stages, both via Test Automation.